Superconnections and Index Theory: An index theorem for families

-\end{rem} \begin{rem} The superconnection may be very suggestively written in terms of the degenerate Clifford module $\Sp_0=\pi^*\Forms(Y)\stimes \Sp(X/Y)$ (discussed in Rem. \ref{rem:clifflim}), which we recall is a module for $\alim\Cliff(X)$.
-In terms of the degenerate Clifford multiplication, the pushed forward superconnection may be written
+\end{remark} \begin{remark} The superconnection may be very suggestively written in terms of the degenerate Clifford module $\Sp_0=\pi^*\bigwedge(T^*Y)\stimes \Sp(X/Y)$ (discussed in Rem. \ref{rem:clifflim}), which we recall is a module for $\alim\Cliff(X)$.
+In terms of the degenerate Clifford multiplication, the pushed-forward superconnection may be written

 where $\alim\nabla^X$ is the adiabatic limit of the Levi-Civita connection on $X$.
-In this way, $\pi_!\Sc$ may be regarded as the adiabatic limit of the Dirac operator coupled to $\Sc$ on $X$. \end{rem}
+In this way, $\pi_!\Sc$ may be regarded as the adiabatic limit of the Dirac operator coupled to $\Sc$ on $X$. \end{remark}